DaskivuoS/tic-tac-toe---single-player/README.md

 25-07-2021--6.46PM: the earlier version had a problem with the complex player because it could not comprehend the third addition to a set of two consecutive selections though it could fill up the space between two non-consecutive choices.
 This is an update with the necessary reformation
 25-07-2021--11:52PM: the winning cells now highlight themselves 30-07-2021--08.02PM: the winning streaks, being highlighted, used to remain highlighted even when a refresh is requested.
 This was because the background color was not getting rectified.
 Now this has been fixed.
 There is a full refresh on pressing the refresh button.
 A simple addition of code in the refresh function of logic.js
+01-08-2021--08:57PM: there used to be a problem with the system, specifically with the use of the refresh button that it, though retained the computer player activated, did not proceed on to it's turn.
+Also the refresh inevitably brought the status to starting with turn of second player.
+This has been changed, that the refresh always
+                     brings the turn to the player 1 deactivates any player activated
+                     clears the console